• Skip to primary navigation

 Make Ahead: prepare completely and keep in an airtight container in the fridge for up to 4 days, or place in a freezer in a freezer safe container for up to 3 months.

-When reheating add a few tablespoons of water and then taste for additional seasoning like salt, cumin and chili powder.
+When reheating add a few tablespoons of water or chicken broth and then taste for additional seasoning like salt, cumin and chili powder.

 Recipe Tips: